Curriculum Review Processes

 Course Retirement

-A course retirement may occur due to low enrolment, changes to the field, or lack of resources.
-Retiring courses also frees course codes for future use.
+A course retirement may occur due to low enrolment, changes to the field, or resource limitations.
+The benefit of retiring courses is that it allows the course codes to be reused in the future.

 After discussing the retirement with their own Departmental Curriculum Committees, units propose minor modifications through the Curriculum Management (CM) system.
 All proposals must include a session start date to indicate when the course will be retired and a rationale for the retirement.